umee-network/umee/docs/architecture/ADR-004-interest-and-reserves.md

 Reserves are part of the module account's balance, but may not leave module account as the result of `MsgBorrowAsset` or `MsgWithdrawAsset`.
 Only governance actions outside the scope of this ADR may release or transfer reserves.

-The function to increase reserves of a denomination, after accrued interest on a borrow has already been

 To increase reserves whenever interest is accrued, the following must be added inside function `AccrueAllInterest`: